Puerto Rico: Languages

-The official languages of the executive branch of government of Puerto Rico are Spanish and English.
-In 2015, the Puerto Rican legislature declared Spanish to be the first official language and English the second official language.
-Spanish is, and has been, the only official language of the entire Commonwealth judiciary system, despite a 1902 English-only language law.
+The official languages of the government are Spanish and English.
+In 2015, the legislature declared Spanish to be the first official language and English the second official language.
+Spanish is, and has been, the only official language of the entire commonwealth judiciary system, despite a 1902 English-only language law.
 However, all official business of the U.S. District Court for the District of Puerto Rico is conducted in English.
 English is the primary language of less than 10% of the population.
 Spanish is the dominant language of business, education and daily life on the island, spoken by nearly 95% of the population.

 Out of people aged five and older, 94.3% speak only Spanish at home, 5.5% speak English, and 0.2% speak other languages.
 A Pew Research survey indicated an adult literacy rate of 90.4% in 2012 based on data from the United Nations.

-In Puerto Rico, public school instruction is conducted almost entirely in Spanish.
+Public school instruction is conducted almost entirely in Spanish.
 There have been pilot programs in about a dozen of the over 1,400 public schools aimed at conducting instruction in English only.
 Objections from teaching staff are common, perhaps because many of them are not fully fluent in English.
 English is taught as a second language and is a compulsory subject from elementary levels to high school.
 The languages of the deaf community are American Sign Language and its local variant, Puerto Rican Sign Language.